 For a small village, there is also a high proportion of single, often educated, people living in Menands.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Menands.

 Menands is an extremely ethnically-diverse village.
 The people who call Menands home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Menands residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Menands include Irish, English, German, French, and Polish.
+Important ancestries of people in Menands include Irish, English, German, Italian, and French.

 The most common language spoken in Menands is English.
 Other important languages spoken here include Polish and Other Asian languages.

-Did you know that the neighborhood has more Armenian and French ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Armenian and Portuguese ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.4% of this neighborhood's residents have Armenian ancestry and 8.2% have French ancestry.
+In fact, 1.4% of this neighborhood's residents have Armenian ancestry and 2.3% have Portuguese ancestry.

 is also pretty special linguistically.
 Significantly, 4.9% of its residents five years old and above primarily speak Langs. of India at home.
 While this may seem like a small percentage, it is higher than 97.2% of the neighborhoods in America.